stylerhall/flipbook-packer/README.md

 ## Super Packed Layout

 After the `super_pack.bat` filename, the only required argument is the path to the images you want to pack.
-Note, that in order to pack this type of atlas you must have either `192` or `256` images.
+Note that in order to pack this type of atlas, you must have either `192` or `256` images.

     super_pack .bat "c:\path\to\images"